Skip to main content

 How it Works

 OwnID supports integration with Ping Advanced Identity Cloud through our pre-built Ping Advanced Identity Cloud Connector.
 Configuration on the Ping Advanced Identity Cloud side happens through your AIC Dashboard.
 Ensure you have an account with admin access in Ping Advanced Identity Cloud.
-Complete these five basic steps to integrate OwnID with Ping Advanced Identity Cloud: Step 1 - Create a service account Step 2 - Create the OwnID App Step 3 - Define a custom user attribute Step 4 - Configure an OIDC provider Step 5 - Configure screen flows Step 6 - Frontend Integration
+Complete these five basic steps to integrate OwnID with Ping Advanced Identity Cloud: Step 1 - Create a service account Step 2 - Create the OwnID App Step 3 - Define a custom user attribute Step 4 - Configure screen flows Step 5 - Frontend Integration

 Step 1 - Create a service account